civican/legisinfo/44-1/bills/C-11/bill_text.md

 provide opportunities to Indigenous persons, programming that reflects Indigenous cultures and that is in Indigenous languages, and programming that is accessible without barriers to persons with disabilities;

-enhance the vitality of English and French linguistic minority communities in Canada and foster the full recognition and use of both English and French in Canadian society, including by supporting the production and broadcasting of original programs in both languages;
+enhance the vitality of official language minority communities in Canada and foster the full recognition and use of both English and French in Canadian society, including by supporting the production and broadcasting of original programs in both languages;

 specify that the Canadian Radio-television and Telecommunications Commission (the "Commission") must regulate and supervise the Canadian broadcasting system in a manner that